 Some suppliers see demand based on customers that are tired of multiple platforms.
 “The most frequent demand from users is to implement one netw

-Carl Henning, deputy director, Profibus Trade Organizationwww.cechina.cn, has typically suggested using multiple tools for networking applications.
+Carl Henning, deputy directorwww.cechina.cn, Profibus Trade Organization, has typically suggested using multiple tools for networking applications.
 Is Ethernet driven instrumentation coming?
-“The cost does nothing but go down as usage goes up,” he says.
+“The cost does nothing but go down as usage goes upCONTROL ENGINEERING China版权所有,” he says.
 “It's going to become less expensive and therefore more practical to put industrial Ethernet into more devices.
-The limits you run up against are either environmental, such as the need for intrinsically safe instruments控制工程网版权所有, or when the overhead associated with Ethernet is simply too much.
+The limits you run up against are either environmental, such as the need for intrinsically safe instruments, or when the overhead associated with Ethernet is simply too much.
 It's nonsensical to use it to carry a one bit data load.”

 The question remains, will enough customers demand Ethernet connectivity to motivate instrumentation suppliers to produce it?
-While Ethernet networking and power over Ethernet (PoE) have spread to end devices in home控制工程网版权所有, office, and commercial envir
+While Ethernet networking and power over Ethernet (PoE) have spread to end devices in home, office, and commercial envir

 在线会议